-The Department of Physics at Oxford and the French National Centre for Scientific Research (CNRS) are partners in PanScales, a project to improve an aspect of CERN’s Large Hadron Collider (LHC).
+The Department of Physics at Oxford and the French National Centre for Scientific Research (CNRS) are partners in the PanScales project at CERN’s Large Hadron Collider (LHC).
 ‘Parton showers’ are a tool vital to the LHC’s experiments, but whose precision now needs to be improved so as not to become a weak link in the LHC’s work.
 PanScales aims to develop a novel parton shower with accuracy up to an order-of-magnitude greater than in current approaches.

-OxPo is an initiative that supports joint activities between Oxford and Sciences Po.
-It provides a platform for the comparative study of the political and social systems of countries in Europe and beyond, through organising academic exchanges and fostering joint research projects between the initiative’s two partners.
+The OxPo programme supports joint activities between Oxford and Sciences Po in France.
+It provides a platform for the comparative study of the political and social systems of countries in Europe and beyond, through organising academic exchanges and fostering joint research projects between the programme’s two partners.

 Oxford’s Faculty of Law operates an annual French law “moot”, where students are given the opportunity to argue in French over a point of French law.
 It is geared mostly, though not exclusively, towards students for whom French is a second language and French law a second legal system.
 It has been sponsored since its inception by the French legal firm Gide Loyrette Nouel, and also receives sponsorship from the Association Henri Capitant and Société de législation comparée.